jamiesmith/apcera-elk-stack/README.md

 # The ELK Stack on Apcera

+## PREFACE

+This was a post that I wrote while at the now defunct Apcera, on the getting ELK AKA Elastic Stack up and running on the Apcera platform.

 ## Customers Want to Analyze their Data

 When working with customers we often hear the same question: "How can I view my